Shopping, good food, and skating

 The simple but appealing menu features tapas, grilled dishes, sandwiches, soups and salads, all prepared with fresh quality products, often from the region.
 The bistro carries a selection of local microbrewery beers as well as wine and liquor.

 Ottawa (Ontario) K2P 2R1

 Canada is all about nature.
 The beautiful vistas and wildlife you expect to see, you will see at the Canadian Museum of Nature.
-Just minutes from Parliament Hill, the Museum features world class galleries representing Canada’s diverse nature.
-See iconic mammals of Canada shown in their natural habitats, Canada’s original collection of dinosaur fossils, an enormous blue whale skeleton and much more.
-3D movies, special exhibitions, guided tours are also available.
-Trip Advisor Certificate of Excellence 2014.
+Just minutes from Parliament Hill, the Museum features world-class galleries representing Canada’s diverse nature.
+See iconic Canadian mammals shown in their natural habitats, Canada’s original collection of dinosaur fossils, an enormous blue whale skeleton and much more.
+3D movies, special exhibitions and guided tours are also available.

 Come skate on the world’s largest naturally frozen skating rink, winding through the Nation’s Capital.
 The interactive map provides information on ice conditions, parking, Skateway entrances and heated change rooms.
 Snap your favourite #CanalMoment at the giant photo frame — or anywhere along the Skateway’s 7.8 kilometres.
 It’s all here.
 Just pick a date to skate in Canada’s Capital.